nxjoshi/Mongo_Assets/CSFLE/Documentation/Document.md

 ![Project Logo](images/CSFLE.jpg)

+Deterministic Encryption-Based (DEB) keys and Customer-Managed Keys (CMKs) in MongoDB work together to provide tailored data security.
+DEB keys are used for deterministic encryption, ensuring that the same plaintext always results in the same ciphertext, which facilitates exact value searches and indexing.
+CMKs, managed by the customer through a Key Management Service (KMS), offer broader control over encryption key lifecycle, including rotation and access.
+DEB keys can be a type of CMK, allowing organizations to use predictable encryption methods while maintaining control over key management.
+Essentially, CMKs encompass all types of encryption keys, including DEB keys, to ensure comprehensive and compliant data protection.

    - This directory contains the local setup of credentials required for Client-Side Field Level Encryption.
 Please note that this **local setup should not be used in a production